I’ve put together all my tips and tricks in this Guide for How To Maintain Living Herbs for months at a time!

 - Try not to pick too many leaves at one time!
 I’ve tapped out several plants with my over neediness (especially the basil).
 Living herbs grow slower here than my garden herbs do in the summertime, so it’s best to let them recuperate for a few days in between pickings.

 - Sun for a few hours a day is great, but sun all day everyday will bleach out your leaves.
 They’ll still taste fine but they might look a bit different than usual.

-- When harvesting you herbs, you always want to trim back to where there are two new leaves starting, this helps the plant branch out and grow bigger.
+- When harvesting you herbs, you always want to trim back to where there are two new leaves starting.
+This helps the plant branch out and grow bigger.
 If you cut back too far the plant won’t regrow itself.
-If any flowers appear, pinch them off.
+And should any flowers appear, definitely pinch them off.
 If a plant flowers and goes to seed, it will stop producing (this actually applies to all plants).
 Also, to keep your plants producing be sure to trim any dead parts of the plant back.
-A few stems die every time I get a new plant and I trim them back to keep them from getting slimy and ruining the healthy stems.
+A few stems die every time I get a new plant.
+I just trim them back to keep them from getting slimy and ruining the healthy stems.